-- Rule H1 Code the histology when only one histology is present. - Note 1: Use Tables 1-9 to code histology.
-New codes, terms, and synonyms are included in Tables 1-9 and coding errors may occur if the table is not used. - Note 2: When the histology is not listed in Tables 1-9, use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Tables 1-9, ICD-O or all updates. - Note 4: HPV-positive is not equivalent to HPV-mediated (p16+).
-HPV-type 16 refers to virus type and is different from p16 overexpression (p16+).
-HPV status is determined by tests designed to detect viral DNA or RNA.
-Tests based on ISH, PCR, RT-PCR technologies detect the viral DNA or RNA; whereas, the test for p16 expression, a surrogate marker for HPV, is IHC.
-HPV testing must be positive by viral detection tests in order to code histology as 8085. - Rule H2Code the invasive histology when in situ and invasive histologies are present in the same tumor.Example:The tissue/pathologic diagnosis is invasive squamous cell carcinoma 8070/3 and keratinizing squamous cell carcinoma in situ 8071/2.
-Code the invasive histology, squamous cell carcinoma 8070/3 even though it is not the most specific histology. - Rule H3 Code the subtype/variant when there is a NOS and a single subtype/variant of that NOS such as the following: - Adenocarcinoma/endolymphatic sac tumor 8140 and a subtype/variant of adenocarcinoma - Ameloblastic carcinoma primary type 9270 and a subtype variant of ameloblastic carcinoma primary type - Chondrosarcoma grade 2/3 9220 and a subtype/variant of chondrosarcoma grade 2/3 - Neuroendocrine carcinoma 8246 and a subtype/variant of neuroendocrine carcinoma - Odontogenic carcinosarcoma 8980 and a subtype/variant of odontogenic carcinosarcoma - Sarcoma 8800/3 and a subtype/variant of sarcoma - Squamous cell carcinoma 8070 and subtype/variant of squamous carcinoma - Well differentiated neuroendocrine carcinoma 8240 and a subtype/variant of well differentiated neuroendocrine carcinoma
+Rule H1 Code the histology when only one histology is present.

+- Note 1: Use Tables 1-9 to code histology.
+New codes, terms, and synonyms are included in Tables 1-9 and coding errors may occur if the table is not used. - Note 2: When the histology is not listed in Tables 1-9, use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Tables 1-9, ICD-O or all updates. - Note 4: Cases diagnosed prior to 1/1/2022: Squamous cell carcinoma, HPV positive (8085) and squamous cell carcinoma, HPV negative (8086) are coded only when HPV status is determined by tests based on ISH, PCR, RT-PCR technologies to detect the viral DNA or RNA. p16 is not a valid test to assign these histology codes.
+Cases diagnosed 1/1/2022 forward: p16 test results can be used to code squamous cell carcinoma.
+HPV positive (8085) - Cases diagnosed 1/1/2022 forward: p16 test results can be used to code squamous cell carcinoma, HPV positive (8085) and squamous cell carcinoma, HPV negative (8086).

+Rule H2Code the invasive histology when in situ and invasive histologies are present in the same tumor.Example:The tissue/pathologic diagnosis is invasive squamous cell carcinoma 8070/3 and keratinizing squamous cell carcinoma in situ 8071/2.
+Code the invasive histology, SCC 8070/3 even though it is not the most specific histology.

+- Rule H3 Code the subtype/variant when there is a NOS and a single subtype/variant of that NOS such as the following: - Adenocarcinoma/endolymphatic sac tumor 8140 and a subtype/variant of adenocarcinoma - Ameloblastic carcinoma primary type 9270 and a subtype variant of ameloblastic carcinoma primary type - Chondrosarcoma grade 2/3 9220 and a subtype/variant of chondrosarcoma grade 2/3 - Neuroendocrine carcinoma 8246 and a subtype/variant of neuroendocrine carcinoma - Odontogenic carcinosarcoma 8980 and a subtype/variant of odontogenic carcinosarcoma - Sarcoma 8800/3 and a subtype/variant of sarcoma - Squamous cell carcinoma 8070 and subtype/variant of squamous carcinoma - Well differentiated neuroendocrine carcinoma 8240 and a subtype/variant of well differentiated neuroendocrine carcinoma